vdhamer/Photo-Club-Hub/.github/README.md

 </p>Here are the entities managed by the app's internal Core Data database.
 The entities (rounded boxes) are tables and arrows are relationships in the underlying SQLite database.</p>

-</p>Note that the tables are fully "normalized" in the relational database sense.
+Note that the tables are fully "normalized" in the relational database sense.
-This means that redundancy in all stored data is minimized via referencing.
+This means that redundancy in all stored data is minimized via referencing.</p>

-</p>Optional properties in the database with names like `PhotoClub.town_` have a corresponding computed
-property that is non-optional named `PhotoClub.town`.
+Optional properties in the database with names like `PhotoClub.town_` have a corresponding computed property that is non-optional named `PhotoClub.town`.
 This allows `PhotoClub.town` to always return a `String` value such as "Unknown town" rather than an optional `String?` value.

 #### Organization

-<ul><details><summary>Details (click to expand)</summary>
+<ul><details><summary>Details (click to expand)</summary></p>

-</p>This table contains both photo clubs and musea.
+This table contains both photo clubs and musea.
 Many properties apply to both.
 The relationship to `OrganizationType` is used to distinguish betweene both.
 Currently `OrganizationType` (essentially an enum) has only two allowed values: `club` and `museum`.
-But, for example,`festivals` could also be added in the future.
+But, for example,`festivals` could also be added in the future.</p>

-</p>An organization is uniquely identified by its `name` *and* a `town`.
+An organization is uniquely identified by its `name` *and* a `town`.
 Including the town is necessary because two towns might have local photo clubs that happen to have the same name.
-This is unlikely for musea, but the same approach is used just in case.
+This is unlikely for musea, but the same approach is used just in case.</p>

-</p>An `Organization` has a rough address down to the `town` level and GPS `coordinates`.
+An `Organization` has a rough address down to the `town` level and GPS `coordinates`.
 The GPS coordinates can precisely indicate where the club meets (often good enough for navigation purposes).
 The GPS coordinates are used to insert markers on a map.
 The GPS coordinates are also used to localize `town` and `country` names by asking an online mapping